Last Updated on March 25, 2023 by Editor

 STOP: Madison – a Fishing Village

-Harriet’s father, Ben, was a timber foreman on his owner’s property (he was manumitted at age 45), overseeing 40 other slaves.
+Harriet’s father, Ben, was an enslaved timber foreman (he was manumitted at age 45), overseeing 40 other enslaved men.
 Harriet often worked alongside her father, chopping wood and developing the corded muscles that somewhat explained her legendary strength.

 STOP: Stewart’s Canal – aka Parson’s Creek

-Built by slaves and free men, this canal connected timber forests to the Chesapeake Bay.
-Tubman likely helped guide canal boats laden with timber; arduous and labor-intensive work.
+Built by both enslave and free men, this canal connected timber forests to the Chesapeake Bay.
+Tubman likely helped guide canal boats laden with timber: arduous and labor-intensive work.

-You can’t miss this noteworthy building on the Choptank River – with its towering sail awning.
+You can’t miss the noteworthy Dorchester County Visitor’s Center at Sailwinds Park on the Choptank River – with its towering sail awning.
 Come in for helpful advice on what to do in the area, and for several exhibits on local life.

 Step outside on the deck to see one of six murals in Dorchester County (3 in Cambridge alone), “Ode to Watermen” by muralist Michael Rosato, whose work appears in museums and offices around the country.